 For me, I wanted to leave the town I grew up in and start a brand new life in Austin, Texas.
 It was a young, hip city.
 Just what I was looking for.
 I couldn’t wait for nights out dancing and meeting hot guys.

-I packed up my brand new Corolla, and asked my best friend to drive with me to Austin.
+So, I packed up my brand new Corolla, and asked my best friend to drive with me to Austin.
 I was listening to the song “Dust” by Eli Young Band.
 I was ready to leave this city I grew to hate, and leave my boyfriend in the rearview mirror.
 Our relationship had ended long before I decided to move.
-He had been pulling away for months, and I felt like our relationship didn’t have anywhere else to go but down.
+He was pulling away for months, and I felt like our relationship was ending.

-I took the biggest step in my life.
-I moved to a city where I didn’t know a single soul.
+I took the biggest step in my life – I moved to a city where I didn’t know a single soul.
 I knew it would be hard, a little challenging.
 Even parts of college were like this.
-I thought it would take a couple months to get situated, but I was wrong.
+I thought it would take a couple of months to acclimate, but I was wrong.

 I went to church to find friends, but it was all families.
 The only people my age were already in committed relationships.
 There weren’t any girls my age that were single.

-When the reality sunk in, I started to doubt myself.
+When reality sunk in, I started to doubt myself.
 I started to ask myself, is this really what I want?
 How could I meet hot guys when I didn’t even have friends to go out with?
 How could I explore Texas?
-I had to have friends to go out on the river, or explore the beach.
-I was alone, drinking wine, watching a chick flick by myself on a Saturday night.
+To put it simply, I had to have friends to go out on the river, or explore the beach.
+Instead, I was alone, drinking wine, watching a chick flick by myself on a Saturday night.